clintre/solseek/README.md

   - Currently only in English

 ## Planned
-  - Official package in the Solus repo
-  - Ability to search and install/uninstall flatpaks
+  - Ability to search and install/uninstall flatpaks [coming soon]
   - Update checks and notifications
   - Additional languages (looking for help on this)